margg00/cinemada-website/README.md

 ## What role genres are more correlated to success?

-We performed a similar analysis (statistical test and Rregression analysis), this time considering the main genre of movies played by an actor during a specific stage of his career.
-Once again, the actors were analyzed separately, depending on the current stage of their career.
+We performed a similar analysis (statistical test and Regression analysis), this time considering the main genre of movies played by an actor during a specific stage of his career.
+Once again, the actors were analyzed separately, depending on the current stage of their careers.

 RESULTS HYPOTHESIS TESTING 1: